 Caldwell started by acquiring old cigars from an unnamed factory in the Dominican Republic.
 While the quality was okay, the practice is on par with Lew Rothman stories regarding $1.50 bundles.
 It’s hard to imagine calling that a good starting point for the company, but it seemed to have worked.
 Because when you look at the Caldwell portfolio now, it look like a company that has been around for a few years.
 Given our conversations with retailers it seems Caldwell is also getting a few simple things right like shipping products on time and keeping some diversity between the lines.

-In a year where many new companies were with familiar faces, perhaps most impressively, Caldwell managed to not be the second coming of Wynwood.
+In a year when many new companies were with familiar faces, perhaps most impressively, Caldwell managed to not be the second coming of Wynwood.